microsoft/typespec/docs/libraries/http/authentication.md

   @useAuth(Auth1 | Auth2)
   ```

-- A union of tuple security scheme.
-This means EITHER of the security groups schemes can be used to authenticate this service
+- A union of security schemes and tuples representing security groups.
+This means **one** of the security groups or security schemes **must** be used to authenticate this service.

   ```typespec
   // Use EITHER (Auth1 AND Auth2) OR Auth3